Kagami/web-bench/README.md

 ## Test methodology

 Each web server/framework was configured to gain maximum RPS on the test stand (see below).
-For example disabled kernel-poll in Erlang gave several KRPS.
+For example disabled kernel-poll in Erlang gives several KRPS.
 Your mileage may vary.

 Configurations with huge performance difference has their own benchmarks